semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 </p>

 - Your data, **owned and controlled** by you:
-  - ORCID is a non-profit organisation so users *own their id and record* (the data linked to their identifier).
   - Users have full control over *what data are linked to their id*, and how those data are made *public, limited or private*.
+Your ORCID id is always publicly visible, but you control the [visibility settings](https://support.orcid.org/knowledgebase/articles/124518-visibility-settings) for all other content in your record.
-  - ORCID makes your public data available under a Creative Commons [CC0 License](https://en.wikipedia.org/wiki/Creative_Commons_license#CC0) through the ORCID website.
+  - Unlike most online research profile systems, ORCID is a not-for-profit organisation so users *own their id and record* (the data linked to their identifier).
+ORCID makes your public data available under a Creative Commons [CC0 License](https://en.wikipedia.org/wiki/Creative_Commons_license#CC0) through the ORCID website.

+  -
   - Organizations may add, update, or remove information in your ORCID record *only if* you have granted permission for them to do so.